RockitBootcamp/Student-Resources/jQuery/04 Templating with Handlebars/README.md

 Identifier   | Objectives
 -------------|------------
-JS: 15.1     | Demonstrate Handlebars Template Syntax
+JS: 15.1     | Demonstrate Handlebars syntax
 JS: 15.2     | Demonstrate use of `<script>` tag to house template markup
 JS: 15.3     | Demonstrate `Handlebars.compile()` method
 JS: 15.4     | Demonstrate use of function returned by `Handlebars.compile()`
-JS: 15.5     | Demonstrate use of Handelbars Escaping
+JS: 15.5     | Demonstrate use of Handlebars escaping
-JS: 15.6     | Demonstrate use of Handelbars Escaping

-## Exercises
-- Challenge 1 (Add a link)
-  - Create a new Template as a string <li>&lt;a href=???>???</li>
-  - Create a object with an href and title
-  - evaluate and execute the template and Add to the body.
-- Challenge 2 (Add a link with JQuery)
-  - Create a new Template with Script tag
-  - Use JQuery to get template string
-  - Complie Template from string
-  - Create a object with an href and title
-  - evaluate and execute the template and Add to the body.
-- Challenge 3 (Add three links to an ul)
-  - Use the previous template
-  - Create an array of objects (Each should have an href and title attribute)
-  - Loop over the items
-  - evaluate and execute the template and Add to the body.

 ## Resources

 - [handlebars](http://handlebarsjs.com)

+## Pre Study

+Handlebars is a templating engine (if you haven't guessed), in fact one of many.
+The reason templating libraries keep springing up (for just about every programming language, especially those that deal with HTML) is because building complex strings is *difficult* and time-consuming, it's also not a very good separation of concerns.
+So libraries like Handlebars trade some of that complexity for convenience.
+By separating the *structure* from the *content* (and flow-control), the developer can focus on one thing at a time, and helps maintain that good *separation of concern*.

+## Exercises

+- Challenge 1: **Create an anchor with a template string**
+  - Create a new Template as a string `"<li><a href=???>???</li>"`
+  - Create an anchor with an href and text
+  - Execute the template and add it to the body

+- Challenge 2: **Create an anchor with a template from a script element**
+  - Create a new template with Script element
+  - Use jQuery to get template string
+  - Compile template from string
+  - Create an object with an href and text
+  - Execute the template and add it to the body

+- Challenge 3: **Add three links to a `<ul>`**
+  - Modify the previous template
+  - Loop over the items using Handlebars
+  - Create an array of objects (each should have an href and text property)
+  - Execute the template and add it to the body